Old Radio Programs

 This website's Station ID was created by James Pennington and includes the sound effect file "Radio Noises" by Rutger Muller.
 Many thanks to the Internet Archive, Old Time Radio Researchers Group, Wikipedia and many other old radio resources on the internet for much of the source material on this site.

 This site does not collect or use any personal information.
 As such, there is no requirement for a logon.
 This site does not log traffic, except for troubleshooting connection problems.

-Google Analytics data is used to determine where users come from and if they are returning visitors.
+Google Analytics data is used to determine our most popular programs, where users come from and if they are returning visitors.
 This site does not use Google Adsense or any other addware tracking software.
 If you do not want to be tracked by Google Analytics you may use the Google Analytics Opt-out Browser Add-on.

 This site uses Cloudflare as its DNS provider.
 Cloudflare uses a cookie called "_cfduid" for security purposes.
 An explanation of how this cookie is used is available at Cloudflare Support.

 AFRS: Armed Forces Radio Service (United States)

 BBC: British Broadcasting Corporation